-- 1. Student Teaching responsibility is gradually returned to the Cooperating Teacher and concluded by the final week of teaching. - 2.
-Observations in different grade levels and diverse schools with students representing different backgrounds are recommended during the last week of student teaching.
-These arrangements should be completed well in advance with the advice, approval, and assistance of the Cooperating Teacher and principal.
+- 1. Gradually, teaching responsibility should be returned to the Cooperating Teacher so that Student Teacher responsibility is concluded during the final week of teaching. - 2.
+Observations in different grade levels and diverse schools are recommended during the last week of student teaching.
+Arrangements should be completed well in advance with the advice, approval, and assistance of the Cooperating Teacher and principal.